arukomp/CV/README.md

 - **Languages/Technologies** - Ruby, Ruby on Rails, Sinatra, HTML, CSS, JavaScript, Objective-C, Swift, Java, PHP, Git, jQuery, AngularJS, NodeJS, ExpressJS, XMPP, and more...
 - **Fast learner** - Able to grasp new concepts and technologies really quickly.
 During the course at Makers Academy, I chose to do team projects in (at the time) unknown languages to boost my learning ability and explore other technologies/languages.
 - **Debugging** - Able to follow to flow of the program, read the stack trace, hunt down and exterminate any bugs.
 A keen eye for typos, missing keywords, etc. Although my typing is pretty accurate and the number of typos is very minimal.
 - **Researching** - I found that gazing at the screen doesn't do much, so I've befriended Google and StackOverflow to help me get through the "I don't know" phase.
 Able to research, read, and make sense of any documentation.
-If not, "we need to go deeper".
+If not, I can always experiment in a REPL, "connect the dots" and make sense of how things work.
 - **Quick to adapt** - Switching languages?
 Switching projects?
 No problem.
 I'm quick to adapt to new environments, both in programatic and real-life sense.
 I've lived in 4 different cities across Europe and written code in around 10 different programming languages.
-- **Problem solving** - there's always a way.
+- **Problem solving** - There's always a way.
+Pen & paper help me get through the initial phase of "where do I start??", domain modelling, user stories, etc.

 #### Personal traits
 - **Passionate** - I love learning, and I love developing software.
 I am fascinated by all things technology, and I know I will be developing software that will shape the future.